Bonjour!, ¡Hola, Olá, Hallo!

 - Watch the (4:17) video A brief history of the European Union.

-From the Delegation of the European Union to the United States, read How the EU Works.
+From the Delegation of the European Union to the United States, read How the EU Works (sorry for the archived link - this JUST changed in September 2017).
 Note the different roles and memberships of the European Council, the European Commission, the Council of the European Union, and the European Parliament.

 Visit Europa and read